austin-rt/blockinvaders/README.md

 ### **_Description_**

-This is a multi level, in-browser version of the classic arcade game Space Invaders.
-The user controla a block with the ability to shoot and move left or right.
-The enemy descends toward the player.
-If the player defeats all Space Invader blocks, the user automatically moves to the next level.
-As the level increments both the speed of the invaders descension and the bullet travel speed increase while the shooting cooldown time decreases.
+This is a multi-level, in-browser version of the classic arcade game Space Invaders.
+The user controls a block that can shoot and move left or right while the enemy descends toward the player.
+The user automatically moves to the next level if the player defeats all Invader blocks.
+As the level increments, the speed of the invaders' descension and the bullet travel speed increase while the shooting cooldown time decreases.

 ### **_Technologies Used_**

 - HTML
 - CSS
 - JavaScript

+#### **_Main Javascript Conceptss:_**
+    Arrays
+      .filter
+      .forEach
+    Loops
+      • for
+      • while
+    classlist.remove();
+    classList.add();
+    setInterval();
+    clearInterval();
+    setTimeout();

 ### **_Getting Started_**